raj-gupta1/raj-gupta1/README.md

 ## 🚀 About Me

-I’m an **AI Researcher and Engineer** with over 2 years of experience leading end-to-end AI for startups from ideation to deployement and build projects from architecture design.
-Currently, I’m building & researching AI agents for a healthcare startup in the Middle East.
+I’m an **AI Researcher and Engineer** with over 3 years of experience leading end-to-end AI for startups from ideation to deployement and build projects from architecture design.
+Currently, I’m working as Senior AI Engineer (Forward Deployed Engineer) building & researching AI agents and Applied AI applications.
 Passionate about translating complex algorithms into impactful products.

 ---